Creating a referral

 - Open the family (or go to Referrals → Add referral) and start the wizard.

-- Work through the steps: the referral and service details, the DCS family case manager, the covered members, and the authorized service.
+- Work through the steps: the referral and service details, the DCS family case manager, the covered members and which of them the referral is for, and the authorized service.

 - Save and continue as you go.
 After the early steps, the referral is held as pending intake, and you can choose Save as pending and exit at any point and pick it back up later.